There are indeed 2 approaches:

 - Second approach: You calculate the network diagram starting on day 1

-In the PMP Exam Formula Study Guide we use the second approach, because when your sponsor tells you, that your project starts on the first day of September, then that is September 1 and not September 0.
+In the PM Exam Formula Study Guide, we use the second approach, because when your sponsor tells you, that your project starts on the first day of September, then that is September 1 and not September 0.
 This is also the way that all modern scheduling tools seem to work.
 You schedule your project based on a calendar start date and not "on day 0".

 That is why there is a slight difference between the calculations (you have to add/subtract 1 from the results in the 2nd approach).

-Of course, this often leads to confusion for PMP exam students and they ask which formula should we use on the exam?
+Of course, this often leads to confusion for students taking the Project Management Professional (PMP)® exam and they ask which formula should we use on the exam?

-We have discussed this with a number of PMP trainer colleagues and they agree that PMI does not "support" a specific method of calculating a network diagram.
+We have discussed this with a number of PMP trainer colleagues and they agree that the Project Management Institute (PMI)® does not "support" a specific method of calculating a network diagram.
 (Remember that next to the 2 options shown above you could also calculate a network path starting on a specific calendar date in hours instead of days, making calculations even more complex).

 Neelesh Pandey, PMP (who is a PMP trainer) has told us the following about his teaching experience with these formulas: